-Turkey kills at least 260 Kurdish, Islamic State fighters in Syria offensive: military
+Turkey kills at least 260 Kurdish, Islamic State fighters in Syria offensive -military

 However, Syrian government forces were preventing people from crossing government-held checkpoints to reach the Kurdish-held districts of nearby Aleppo city, it said.

-U.S. Defense Secretary Jim Mattis said Turkey’s offensive was distracting from efforts to defeat Islamic State.
+U.S. Defense Secretary Jim Mattis said Turkey’s offensive distracted from efforts to defeat Islamic State.
+White House spokeswoman Sarah Sanders said the United States wanted to see Turkey “de-escalate,” which Trump would raise in the call with Erdogan.

 Ankara says the jihadist group is largely finished in Syria and that the greater threat comes from the YPG, which it sees as an extension of a Kurdish group that has waged a decades-long separatist insurgency inside Turkey.